Ella-bear/SE_DAY4_Software-Project-Management/README.md

 Why is timely delivery crucial in software project management, and how can project managers ensure deadlines are met?
 1. Meeting Client Expectations
-One of the most important reasons why timely deliveries are crucial in project management is that it helps in meeting client expectations.
-Clients want their projects to be completed on time, and if this is not done, it can lead to dissatisfaction and loss of business.
-By delivering projects on time, businesses can build a good reputation and retain clients.
+One of the most important reasons that timely delivery is so crucial in project management is that it helps to satisfy client expectations.
+Clients wish the delivery of their projects within the stipulated time, and failure in this regard would result in discontent and loss of business.
+Timely project completion enables businesses to establish a positive reputation as well as retain their clients.
 2. Mitigating Risks
-   On-time deliveries also assist in minimizing risks in project management.
-Delivering projects punctually decreases the likelihood of budget overruns, timeline delays, and other risks linked to project management.
+Also, of worth is the fact that on-time deliveries help to prevent risks in project management.
+When projects are delivered on time, it reduces the probabilities of budget overruns, timeline delays and other risks associated with project management.
 3. Cost Savings
-Delivering projects on time can also result in cost savings.
-When projects are completed on schedule, it reduces the need for additional resources, overtime, and other expenses associated with project delays.
-This is because delays can lead to additional costs, such as penalties for late delivery or the need to hire additional staff to complete the project.
+Apart from ensuring that projects are completed on time, it can also save you money.
+When projects are done within the planned time, there is less need for extra resource which includes overtime and other delay related costs.
+The reason behind this is that delays can cause you to incur more costs e.g penalties for late delivery or the necessity of engaging additional workforce to complete the project.
 4. Improved Communication
-Timely deliveries also help in improving communication between project teams and clients.
-When projects are delivered on time, it allows for better communication between project teams and stakeholders, which can help in identifying and addressing any issues that may arise during the project.
+On-time deliveries contribute to better communication between project teams and clients.
+When projects are delivered promptly, there is improved interaction between the project teams and the stakeholders, which in turn helps pinpoint any problems that might arise in the course of the project.

 project managers ensure deadlines are met by:
 - Defining clear objectives and scope